-3. Leakage current is $I_e = E/R$ where E is the applied voltage and R is the cable resistance plus the test circuit resistance constitutes a discharge or spark and flow of corona current.
-The magnitude of I, depends on ambient temperature. humidity, and pressure.
+Leakage current is I_e = E/R where E is the applied voltage and R is the cable resistance plus the test circuit resistance.

+The ionization current I_i is due to ionizing air around the cable which constitutes a discharge or spark and flow of corona current.
+The magnitude of l_i depends on ambient temperature, humidity, and pressure.